Lara Trump says she thinks GOP voters would like to see RNC pay Donald Trump's legal fees - ExBulletin

 But she added that she believed the idea would have broad support among Republican voters who view her lawsuits as political persecution.

-In addition to the millions he spends on lawyers, Trump's legal debts now exceed half a billion dollars.
+In addition to the millions he spends on lawyers, Trump's legal debts now total half a billion dollars.

 Trump, although the favorite in the GOP presidential primary, has not yet become the Republican nominee.
 That didn't stop him last week from publicly calling for the RNC's current leadership to be removed and suggesting that Lara Trump should be co-chair.
 He nominated Michael Whatley, the current chairman of the North Carolina GOP, for chairman.